Are Collagen Supplements Worth the Hype?

 Collagen makes up 25-35 percent of all protein in your body.
 (2) There are five types of collagen, each responsible for the production of different elements of your body, including bones, joints, ligaments, tendons, skeletal and smooth muscle, hair, skin, nails, eyes and even internal organs.
 (1) Collagen acts as the “glue” that holds every part of your body together.
 As a major component of your skin’s make up, it also protects you from outside pathogens by reducing skin permeability.
 (2)

-Collagen is also critical in protecting your gut lining and preventing leaky gut syndrome.
+Collagen is also critical in protecting your gut lining.
 In a recent study, researchers found that collagen peptides significantly reduced gut permeability over the control group.
-(3) Glycine, one of the amino acids found in collagen, has been proven to protect against certain cancer cells, sepsis, osteoarthritis and other inflammatory diseases.
-(4, 5, 6)
+(3)

 The Importance of Dietary Collagen